Definition: processes where light is sent in other directions, usually but not always in random directions

 Raman and Brillouin Scattering

-Raman and Brillouin scattering are examples for inelastic scattering processes, where the inner energy of the scattering particles change.
+Raman and Brillouin scattering are examples of inelastic scattering processes, where the inner energy of the scattering particles change.
 For Raman scattering at gas molecules, for example, the vibration and rotation states of the molecules change; typically, the molecules have a higher energy after the scattering process, which implies a correspondingly lower photon energy of the scattered light (Stokes components → Stokes shift).
 If the molecules are initially excited, one can also obtain anti-Stokes components with increased optical frequency.
 Similarly, Raman scattering can occur in solids, involving so-called optical phonons, i.e., phonons with relatively high frequencies (in the terahertz region).
 Brillouin scattering in solids involves acoustical phonons with much lower frequencies in the gigahertz region.

 Both Raman and Brillouin scattering can be stimulated with additional incident light at the corresponding modified optical frequencies and with appropriate propagation directions.
 For example, stimulated Brillouin scattering in optical fibers is normally possible only in backward direction.
 The injected lower-frequency backward wave experiences amplification in that process; the same holds for the involved acoustic wave.
 Even without injecting a counterpropagating light wave, for sufficiently high Brillouin gain one may obtain a strong backward wave which starts with spontaneous Brillouin scattering and then experiences strong nonlinear amplification.